 Whether moving to Tokyo for a short-term job opportunity or being drawn in by Japanese culture, language and cuisine, expats living in this massive metropolis are bound to encounter ups as well as downs.

-An expat’s perception of life in Tokyo may differ depending on their personality, interests, backgrounds or occupation.
-For instance, the life of an international student on a tight budget studying at a Tokyo university will be completely different to that of a businessperson working in a top executive position in the Japanese capital.
+An expat's perception of life in Tokyo may differ depending on their personality, interests, background or occupation.
+For instance, the life of an international student on a tight budget studying at a Tokyo university will be entirely different to that of a businessperson working in a top executive position in the Japanese capital.
 Nevertheless, those with an open mind and determination to overcome potential barriers will be able to appreciate their time in this city.

 Accommodation in Tokyo

 + PRO: High standard of housing in expat areas

 Most expats find that the standard of facilities in Tokyo apartments and houses is high.
 Most areas that are popular among expats are well connected to amenities, supermarkets, restaurants, public transport links and schools.
 That said, living spaces are typically smaller than most expats may be used to, and new arrivals may need to compromise on either their rent or property size.